EffectOrientedProgramming/book/Chapters/05_Configuration.md

 It is possible to also use the oven to provide `Heat` to make the `Toast`.

-TODO Update refs here
+The dependencies are tracked by their type.
-The dependencies are based on the type, so in this case both `Toast.make` and `Bread.make` require heat, but
+In this case both `Toast.make` and `Bread.homemade` require `Heat`.

 Notice - Even though we provide the same dependencies in this example, oven is _also_ required by `Toast.make`